Energy correlations of non-integrable Ising models: The scaling limit in the cylinder: Proof of

 \subsection{Acknowledgements}

 We thank Hugo Duminil-Copin for several inspiring discussions.
-This work has been supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (ERC CoG UniCoSM, grant agreement n.724939).
+This work has been supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (ERC CoG UniCoSM, grant agreement No.\ 724939 for all three authors and also ERC StG MaMBoQ, grant agreement No.\ 802901 for R.L.G.).
 G.A.\ acknowledges financial support from the Swiss Fonds National.
+A.G.\ acknowledges financial support from MIUR, PRIN 2017 project MaQuMA PRIN201719VMAST01.

 [heading=bibintoc]